 End your day in Vietri before returning to Amalfi by twirling your fork into the most delicious and local pasta with frutti di mare (seafood) at Il Principe e la Civetta.

 Day 6 – Capri and the Blue Grotto

-If you are following the 7-day Amalfi Coast itinerary, this will be your final stay on the Amalfi Coast.
-But if you are following the 10-day Amalfi Coast itinerary, this will be your second-to-last stay with one extra day in Capri.
+If you are only in the area for 7 days this will be your final stay on the Amalfi Coast.
+But if you are following the 10-day itinerary, this will be your second-to-last stay with one extra day in Capri.